Lekki Lagoon

 Lekki Lagoon is a lagoon located in Lagos and Ogun states in Nigeria.
 The lagoon lies directly to the east of Lagos Lagoon and is connected to it by a channel.
 It is surrounded by many beaches.
+The surrounding vegetation is predominantly characterized by swamp forests and mangrove vegetation, which helps stabilize the shoreline and filter pollutants.
+Economically, the lagoon is vital for the livelihood of numerous surrounding communities, serving as a major source of protein and income through artisanal fishing.